Dev-Annie/TravelProject/README.md

 This command will sometimes import seed data from the previous on startup.

-ADMIN USERNAME: user@email.com
+SAMPLE USERNAME: user@email.com
-ADMIN PASSWORD: Password123!
+SAMPLE PASSWORD: Code$123

 Or you could make your own, but it would be for a new tour guide user!